shashank1shukla/App42-Photo-Sharing/README.md

 Callback from server when photo wiill be successfully upload.
-In this app we are use storageService to save upload object to NOSQL stoarge, to save additional information regarding photo like whose is the owner of photo with his facebook unique id, image url from upload object, designated user of photo and his facebook unique id ect.
+In this app we are use storageService to save upload object to NOSQL stoarge, to save additional information regarding photo like whose is the owner of photo with his facebook unique id, image url from upload object, designated user of photo and his facebook unique id etc.

 ```
 // Call When Upload File Successfully Uploaded